carljmosca/carljmosca/README.md

-### I'm currently working on containerized applications Kubernetes and OpenShift primarily Java but other technologies as needed.
+### Still having fun...working with Kubernetes/OpenShift, Java, Python, and a variety of other stuff as needed.